 The Department of Biology and Chemistry offers an interdisciplinary major in biochemistry.
 The requirements for the B.S. are the same as the B.A. except the year sequence of MATH 251/252 Calculus is substituted for MATH 151 Applied Calculus.
-In addition, CHEM 401/402 Physical Chemistry and CHEM 412 Physical Measurements Lab are taken in place of the six units of upper-division electives.
+In addition, CHEM 401/402 Physical Chemistry and CHEM 461 Inorganic and Bioorganic Chemistry (pending) are taken in place of the six units of upper-division electives.